 The three types of electronic signature technology

 From a technology point of view, there are several possible approaches for generating certificates.
-SaaS solutions can provide the required service at a reasonable cost as long as use is relatively occasional or there is a limited number of signatories.
-However, if the electronic signature needs to be deployed on a large scale and used by numerous users, its own electronic signature system is required.
+SaaS solutions can provide the service at a reasonable cost for occasional use or a limited signatories number.
+However, if the electronic signature needs to be deployed on a large scale for numerous users, its own system is required.

 In this situation, the required architecture has at least three systems, depending on the targeted level of security.
 The first is a Public Key Infrastructure (PKI) for issuing digital certificates and which is also used for authentication and encryption.
 A signature server is essential as it enables the signatures to be appended and verified.
 A document archiving system with legal value is required to guarantee the correct long-term retention and integrity of the signed documents.

-Here again, to increase the level of security, strong authentication mechanisms can be added upstream of the signature and keys can be protected in an HSM.
+Here again, for a higher security level, strong authentication mechanisms can be added upstream as well as key-protection in an HSM.